 The key drivers of transformation presented in the How Transformative Is it framework can help shape your approach to monitoring and assessment of your agreement; and, naturally, how you measure the progress and outcomes of your agreement will depend on the specific principles and objectives you define for your negotiations.
 Here are just a few aspects you might consider when developing metrics or KPIs to assess your agreements and their impact:

-- Author take-up of the open access publishing opportunity secured through the agreement
+- Author uptake of the opportunity secured through the agreement to publish their accepted articles open access

 - Proportion of the institution or consortium’s output with the publisher that is published openly